 Prospective graduate students wishing to attend the University of Saskatchewan must apply to the College of Graduate Studies, but the decision of acceptance is made by the department.

-Before applying, prospective graduate students should find and contact a supervisor with a similar research area of interest.
+Before applying, prospective graduate students should find and contact a supervisor in the appropriate department (see below) with a similar research area of interest to their own.

 The Department of Animal and Poultry Science is well-recognized nationally and internationally as a research-intensive department that offers advanced training in MSc and PhD degree programs.
 The department’s highly-trained and enthusiastic faculty members and adjunct professors have extensive, high-quality applied and basic research programs that cover a wide range of topics in animal science and related areas, including: sustainable management systems; genetics, molecular genetics and genetic resources; nutrition and metabolism, functional foods, feed ingredient development and evaluation; grazing and forage systems; feed processing; digestive, growth, and lactation physiology; gastrointestinal microbiology, pre- and probiotics, and animal health; aboriginal wildlife, land and resource management, human-wildlife conflict; animal behaviour and welfare; and aquatic toxicology in northern ecosystems.